qookieFaitPipi/qookieFaitPipi/README.md

 ### 👨‍💻 &nbsp;About Me :

 A third-year student of the Faculty of Information Security of Peter the Great St. Petersburg Polytechnic University.
-I am engaged in web development (frontend and backend), and I practice pentest.
+I am engaged in web development (frontend and backend), and I work in pentest.
 <hr />

 ### 🛠 &nbsp;Languages and Tools :